Dr. Reese Barrick

-Additional Info: Ian has earned a bachelors of science in earth sciences from Montana State University, and has earned a Master of Science in Geosciences from Fort Hays State University.
-His works consist of the isotopic analysis of core body temperature in mosasaurs and have also participated in research projects regarding individual cranial variation in dinosaurs.
-He is committed to educating the general public in all facets of paleontological and geological sciences, particularly through museum outreach programs.
+Additional Info: Ian earned a Bachelor of Science in earth sciences from Montana State University and a Master of Science in Geosciences from Fort Hays State University.
+His works consist of isotopic analysis of core body temperature in mosasaurs.
+He has also participated in research projects regarding individual cranial variation in dinosaurs.
+He is committed to educating the general public in all facts of paleontological and geological sciences, particularly through museum outreach programs.

 Areas Overseen: Exhibit Galleries